 Optimize external queries whenever possible, then the Tier 0/1 Registry could optionally be used by service providers to capture and exchange NAPTR records instead of NS records thereby combining Tier 2 functionality in the Tier 1 Registry.
 This could be optional according to terminating service provider discretion and would be transparent to the originating service provider.

-Allow for different NS records depending on the originating & terminating service provider combination, then the Tier 0/1 Registry could be configured with policy for source based resolution using a “Recipient Group” feature.
-For example, some authorized Service Providers of Record might input Name Server information for the same TN that in one case refers to the Tier 2 Name Server of a transit operator or Internetwork Packet Exchange (IPX) and in another case refers to their own terminating Tier 2 Name Server when they are peering or interconnecting directly with the originating service provider.
+Allow for different NS records depending on the originating & terminating service provider combination, then the Tier 0/1 Registry could be configured with policy for source based resolution..
+For example, some authorized Service Providers might input Name Server information for the same TN that in one case refers to the Tier 2 Name Server of a transit operator or Internetwork Packet Exchange (IPX) and in another case refers to their own terminating Tier 2 Name Server when they are peering or interconnecting directly with the originating service provider.
 While more powerful in the Tier 2 Name Server platform, this feature has potential application at the Tier 0/1 Registry level and could be used for either per session queries as well as to customize the data download to local cache.

 Accommodate ENUM on a global basis, such as for incoming and outgoing international calls, then the Registry addresses for each country could be communicated to the global service provider community.

 Support multiple Tier 0/1 Registries in order to avoid a sole supplier environment, then a mechanism, system processes and interfaces could be established to replicate data across participating registries.
 Technology exists to support such a requirement.
-Database peering has been formally endorsed by the FCC to support a competitive market of TV Whitespace geolocation databases.
-A peered iconectiv TV Whitespace database has been certified by the FCC and operational since March 2012.
+Database peering has been formally endorsed by the FCC to support a competitive market of TV Whitespace geolocation databases. .

 Call Flow